“So, this is Unity, huh?”

 “Eh, it’s not important right now.”
 Brandon laughed.

-“I hope he’s doing alright…” Faith said with a worried look.
+“I hope he’s doing all right…” Faith said with a worried look.

 “Relax, he’s got—” Brandon hushed himself.
 “He’s… He’s got us in his heart!
 Yeah!
 Totally nobody else helping him, haha!”